annypatel/allopen-annotations/README.md

 ![License](https://img.shields.io/github/license/annypatel/allopen-annotations.svg)

 ## Why?
-If you try to mock class in Kotlin you will get following error.
+If you try to mock class in Kotlin, you will get following error.

 ```
 org.mockito.exceptions.base.MockitoException: